yqx7150/MRDS/README.md

 ###  Testing:
-Place the dataset in the test_GT folder under the test directory, and store the speckle images  in the test_LQ folder under the same train directory, and then run
+Place the dataset in the test_GT folder under the test directory, and store the speckle images  in the test_LQ folder under the same test directory, and then run

 python test.py -opt=options/test/refusion.yml.